psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Many of them lost their senses.

 One of the stewards spoke
-And said : — " O princely young hero !
+And said:— "O princely young hero!
 Forthwith relieve my host,
 Or not one of them will be alive."